automenta/mb7/doc/README.vsn.md

 ### Reactivity: The Pulse of Change

 Tag-driven reactivity is now the app’s soul.
 Change `"due": "2026-03-01"` to tomorrow, and it shifts in the “Tasks” view; remove `"public"`, and it’s private again.
-These reactions, instant and visible, make SemanticScribe feel alive.
+These reactions, instant and visible, make Netention feel alive.

 - **Why It Works:** Predictability breeds trust—users learn that `#notify` always alerts, `#share` always invites.
 This consistency, paired with real-time feedback, turns tagging into a playful, powerful act, meeting users’ desire for